O’Neill hails ‘momentous’ result as party set to become largest in councils

 He put the rise in the Sinn Fein vote down to the “collapse of the SDLP”.

+“The DUP has had a good election but unionism needs to do better, we need to be winning more seats.

+“I’m happy to sit down with my fellow unionists and examine these issues and how greater co-operation can lead a pathway towards more success for unionism in general.”

-Ulster Unionist leader Doug Beattie said he was disappointed at his party’s results.
+UUP leader Doug Beattie said he was disappointed with the result but stressed he had no plans to resign his position.

-“Of course I am disappointed.
-It has been a difficult election, at times it has been a brutal election,” he told the BBC.
+“I made it quite clear that the party elected me and I am the party leader, and I am going absolutely nowhere.
+It’ll be the party that decides my fate my one or the other,” he said.

+“But I’ll say this, and it’s important to say this: you cannot change direction, and have it all done in the two years that I have been the party leader.
+It’ll take at least two election cycles.

 SDLP leader Colum Eastwood said Sinn Fein had “cannibalised” the nationalist vote.